turbot/guardrails-samples/enterprise_installation/turbot_bastion_host/previous_versions/README.md

 ## FAQ

 - How do I connect to my RDS Instance?
-    The `db-connect.sh` script provides a list of RDS instances in a given region and makes it easy to connect.
-    **db-connect.sh**

     ```shell
-    sh-5.2$ db-connect.sh
-    AWS region could not be detected.
-Please enter the AWS region: us-east-2
-    Available RDS Instances in region us-east-2:
-    lancer-hubble   lancer-pluto
-    Enter the DBInstanceIdentifier you want to connect to: lancer-pluto
-    Using RDS host: lancer-pluto.abcdefghij.us-east-2.rds.amazonaws.com
-    Connecting to the database using psql...
-    psql (15.8, server 13.16)
-    SSL connection (protocol: TLSv1.2, cipher: ECDHE-RSA-AES256-GCM-SHA384, compression: off)
-    Type "help" for help.
-    turbot=>
-    ```

-    If `db-connect.sh` doesn't work for some reason, the steps can be carried out manually as shown below.
-    **manually**
-    ```shell
-    aws rds describe-db-instances --query 'DBInstances[*].DBInstanceIdentifier'
-    aws rds describe-db-instances --db-instance-identifier <DBInstanceIdentifier> --query 'DBInstances[0].Endpoint.Address'

       export RDSHOST=<Enter the RDS endpoint, example: turbot-boltzman.cpnkkknwkny9.us-east-2.rds.amazonaws.com>
       export PGPASSWORD="$(aws rds generate-db-auth-token --hostname $RDSHOST --port 5432 --region <AWS region of the DB, example: us-east-1> --username turbot )"
       psql -h $RDSHOST  -d turbot -U turbot